tjshiu/Computer-Science-Topics/React/README.md

 # React Lifecycle Methods - how and when to use them

+Ideally, we wouldn't use lifecycle methods and all the rendering issues would be controlled through the state and props.
+However, sometimes you need a little more control.

 ## componentWillMount

 It's a little bit of a dud because there is no component to play with yet, so you can't do anything involving the DOM.
 Also, nothing has changed since your component's constructor was called, which is where you should be setting up your component's default configuration away.